laravel/nova-docs/1.0/resources/fields.md

 ### Code Field

 The `Code` fields provides a beautiful code editor within your Nova administration panel.
 Generally, code fields should be attached to `TEXT` database columns.
-However, you may also attach them to `JSON` columns:
+However, you may also attach them to `JSON` database columns:

 ```php
 use Laravel\Nova\Fields\Code;